michael-mohr2024/michael-mohr2024.github.io/README.md

         <section id="about-me">
             <h2>About Me</h2>
             <p>
-                Hello, I'm Michael Mohr, a Cybersecurity Student.
-I will bring a diverse background spanning from security, management, and technology, I also bring a wealth of experience to the cybersecurity arena.
-Formerly as a Detention Superintendent at the Florida Department of Juvenile Justice, I ensured safety and compliance while identifying and mitigating security risks.
+                Hello, I'm Michael Mohr, a Cybersecurity Certificate Student located in Daytona Beach, FL.
+I bring a diverse background of experience spanning from
+                security, management, and technology to the cybersecurity arena.
+Formerly as a Detention Superintendent at the Florida Department of Juvenile
+                Justice, I ensured safety and compliance while identifying and mitigating security risks.
 Previously, as an Asset Protection Detective at
                 Macy's, I investigated theft and fraud, and implemented security measures to protect assets.
 I honed my surveillance, investigation, and data analysis skills throughout my roles.
 Known for my strong communication skills, ability to multitask, tech-savviness, and expertise in analyzing data, I am committed to excellence safeguarding sensitive data.
 I'm excited to contribute skills and experience to the dynamic